hasibzunair/peekaboo/README.md

 ### Dataset details

-We train on [DUTS-TR](http://saliencydetection.net/duts/) dataset.
+We train Peekaboo on only the images of [DUTS-TR](http://saliencydetection.net/duts/) dataset without any labels, since Peekaboo is self-supervised.
 Download it, then create a directory inside the project folder named `datasets_local` and put it there.

 We evaluate on two tasks: unsupervised saliency detection and single object discovery.
+Since our method is used in an unsupervised setting, it does not require training or fine-tuning on the datasets we evaluate on.

 #### Unsupervised Saliency Detection